Opportunities for Engagement

 - If you are applying on behalf an athletics team, you will also need to have James

-Grandey, associate athletics director for development, initial your application before
+Grandey, deputy director of athletics, initial your application before it is submitted.

 - Groups must follow all student life policies when organizing and implementing a fundraiser